berkeley-dsep-infra/datahub/.github/ISSUE_TEMPLATE/datahub-package-addition---change-request.md

 ---

-**Which package do you want installed?
-What is the required version?**
+**Which package do you want installed?**

+Please provide more information about the package, such as the version you require, missing functionality you need, and a URL to the website for the package.

 **Are there specific package dependencies?**